Left - inside Beaséjour. Right - Josephine Duffau Lagarrosse presents a barrel sample of the 2022 vintage - April 2023

 -----

-2023 (barrel sample) 98-99p
+2024 (barrel sample) 95+p

-Tasted in April 2024.
+Tasted twice - last time in October 2025.
+Consistent notes.
 Josephine Duffau-Lagarrosse continues her fairy tale.
 She produced exceptional wine in 2023, agonizingly close to her stunning effort in 2022.
-This wine comprises 70% Merlot and 30% Cabernet Franc, with 14% ABV.
+This wine is a blend of 70% Merlot and 30% Cabernet Franc, with 14% alcohol.
 The nose is utterly expressive and fragrant, with scents of black cherries, violets, and iris.
 It is pure, graceful, elegant, and sophisticated on the palate.
-The wine has excellent acidity, a great mid-palate, and silky fruit embraced with velvety tannins that gently caress your taste buds.
+The wine has excellent acidity, a rich mid-palate, and silky fruit, all enveloped by velvety tannins that gently caress your palate.
 The finish is long and mesmerizing, and the wine tells you to come back for more!
+All the promises this wine showed from the barrel have been fulfilled!

 2020 98+p